-1.6.1 In order to prevent spark formation during cargo handling operations on board oil tankers, oil recovery vessels, gas carriers, chemical tankers and other similar ships, such gear as cargo hooks, shackles, swivels, chains, etc. shall be of an intrinsically safe type to comply with the recognized standards.
+1.6.1 In order to prevent spark formation during cargo handling operations on board oil tankers, oil recovery vessels, gas carriers, chemical tankers and other similar ships, such gear as cargo hooks, shackles, swivels, chains, etc. shall be of an intrinsically safe type.
+To ensure intrinsic safety it is allowed to use protective (copper, polymeric, etc.) coatings.